What Happens In The First 24 Hours After An Arrest?

 After I Have Been Released From Jail What Paperwork Will Be handed To Me?

 In every case, you leave jail or the police department with the bond slip.
 This has your court date information and will indicate what, if any, money was posted for bail.
-In DUI cases, you will leave with copies of the tickets as well.
+In most circumstances, bail gets posted with the help of an online bail bonds service, or through the generosity of your friends or family.
+Either way, this document will include any information that is specific to your case.
+It is also very likely that in DUI cases, you will leave with copies of the tickets as well.
 Sometimes, in a felony or misdemeanor criminal case, they may give you a copy of the criminal complaint, but this is not required.
 If your car was towed, you will be given information on that as well.
 In DUIs, you should be provided with a copy of a document called the Notice of Summary Suspension, which includes another document entitled Warnings to Motorists.

 The notice of summary suspension indicates whether you have submitted, or refused to take the breath, urine, or blood test.
 The warnings to motorist are a document that a police officer is required to read to you prior to asking you to submit to the chemical tests.
 Usually, you are asked to sign for this.

 For more information on Aftermath Of An Arrest, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (815) 290-9170 today.
+Get the information and legal answers you are seeking by calling our Illinois Criminal Defense attorney at (708) 218-0947 today.

 Get your questions answered - Call now for FREE case evaluation (708) 218-0947.